-3 83-1,112 (1) Each committed offender eligible for parole shall, in 4 advance of his or her parole hearing, have a parole plan in accordance 5 with the rules of the Board of Parole.
-Whenever the board determines that 6 it will facilitate the parole hearing, it may furnish the offender with 7 any information and records to be considered by it at the hearing.
+83-1,112 (1) Each committed offender eligible for parole shall, in advance of his or her parole hearing, have a parole plan in accordance with the rules of the Board of Parole.
+Whenever the board determines that it will facilitate the parole hearing, it may furnish the offender with any information and records to be considered by it at the hearing.

-8 (2) An offender shall be permitted to advise with any person whose 9 assistance he or she desires, including his or her own legal counsel, in 10 preparing for a hearing before the Board of Parole.
+(2) An offender shall be permitted to advise with any person whose assistance he or she desires, including his or her own legal counsel, in preparing for a hearing before the Board of Parole.

 Sec.
-42. Section 83-1,112.01, Reissue Revised Statutes of Nebraska, amended to read:
+42. Section 83-1,112.01, Reissue Revised Statutes of Nebraska, is amended to read:

-83-1,112.01 The board shall require any person who is incarcerated 13 pursuant to subdivision (9) or (10) of section 60-6,197.03 to complete 14 all diagnostic evaluations provided by the department and all programming 15 required by the department prior to being considered eligible for parole.
-16 17 If the programming required by the department cannot be completed during the person's period of incarceration but can be provided in the 18 community, and the board in its discretion believes the incarcerated 19 person will participate in programming available in the community, the 20 board may waive the programming requirement of this section and, as a 21 22 condition of parole, require that such programming be completed by the person during his or her parole term.
-23
+83-1,112.01 The board shall require any person who is incarcerated pursuant to subdivision (9) or (10) of section 60-6,197.03 to complete all diagnostic evaluations provided by the department and all programming required by the department prior to being considered eligible for parole.
+If the programming required by the department cannot be completed during the person's period of incarceration but can be provided in the community, and the board in its discretion believes the incarcerated person will participate in programming available in the community, the board may waive the programming requirement of this section and, as a condition of parole, require that such programming be completed by the person during his or her parole term.

-24 Sec.
-43. Section 83-1,114, Reissue Revised Statutes of Nebraska, is 25 amended to read:
+Sec.
+43. Section 83-1,114, Reissue Revised Statutes of Nebraska, is amended to read:

-26 83-1,114 (1) Whenever the board Board of Parole considers the 27 release of a committed offender who is eligible for release on parole, it 28 shall order his or her release unless it is of the opinion that his or 29 her release should be deferred because:
+83-1,114 (1) Whenever the board Board of Parole considers the release of a committed offender who is eligible for release on parole, it shall order his or her release unless it is of the opinion that his or her release should be deferred because:

-30 (a) There is a substantial risk that he or she will not conform to31 the conditions of parole;
+(a) There is a substantial risk that he or she will not conform to the conditions of parole;

-(b) His or her release would depreciate the seriousness of his or her crime or promote disrespect for law;

-3 (c) His or her release would have a substantially adverse effect on 4 institutional discipline; or
+(b) His or her release would depreciate the seriousness of his or her crime or promote disrespect for law; (c) His or her release would have a substantially adverse effect on institutional discipline; or on parole, the board Board of Parole shall give consideration to its decision guidelines as set forth in its rules and regulations and shall take into account each of the following factors:

-5 (d) His or her continued correctional treatment, medical care, or 6 vocational or other training in the facility will substantially enhance 7 his or her capacity to lead a law-abiding life when released at a later 8 date.
+(d) His or her continued correctional treatment, medical care, or vocational or other training in the facility will substantially enhance his or her capacity to lead a law-abiding life when released at a later date.
+(2) In making its determination regarding a committed offender's release